 Sometimes you spot something that no matter what the price is, it’s likely best to walk away from the deal.
 Here are a few situations that may lead to that:

 - Documents: Check that the frame and serial numbers on the bike match with the numbers on the documents.
 If they don’t or the seller doesn’t have the documents, be very, very suspicious.
 Also the ownership must be in the seller’s name (check against their driver’s licence) and sign the registration if a sale is agreed.

 - DNS: Does Not Start.
 Don’t be fooled into thinking that it just needs a new battery or a fresh tank of gas.
 If it does not start then assume the motor is for show only and may be devoid of moving parts.

 - Hard Sell: Don’t be pressurized into anything.
-If the buyer has “twenty people wanting to buy the bike” then why hasn’t he sold it already.
-Don’t trust anyone except yourself and your friend that you brought along.
+If the buyer has “20 people wanting to buy the bike” then why isn’t it sold already?
+Don’t trust anyone except yourself and the friend that you brought along.

 Front to Back inspection

 Okay, now to the inspection.
-This is where it really helps to have that friend who can give a second opinion and help hold parts up.
-It also shows the buyer that you’re serious and puts you in a better position when it comes to the final price haggling at the end.
+This is where it really helps to have that friend who can give a second opinion.
+It also shows the buyer that you’re serious and puts you in a better position when it comes to the final price-haggling at the end.
 Note down each issue you find and set a value to be knocked off the asking price (it’s a good time to have a copy of our Used Bike Checklist).